TiTiKy441/IpHlpApiConnectionsWrapper/README.md

 Works on .NET6

-This could be done more efficient in newer vesrions but I want to keep it compatible even with old versions of the language.
+This could be done more efficiently in newer vesrions but I want to keep it compatible even with old versions of the language.

 It was made for the purpose of retrieving all TCP/UDP connections of any type (process/module/basic, ipv6/ipv4) as fast as possible.
 Speed is a key goal.

+There are two main types of functions: instance functions and static function.
+If the function involves an external call, it would most certainly need to allocate some memory.
+Instance functions use an already created buffer for this purpose.
+Static functions use stack allocated memory.

+Stack allocated memory is generally faster on windows, so static functions are preferred over instance functions, but in some cases they behave faster only under specific conditions, static functions which are not recommended to use are hidden, using non-hidden static functions is fine.

 Available functions and methods:
 1. `SetBufferSize(int newSize)`